 Christmas, the annual celebration of Christ’s birth, is held on December 25.
 Although most people know what Christmas is and what it means to them, few know everything about the widely celebrated, longstanding holiday.
 According to some surveys, nine-in-ten Americans say that they celebrate Christmas.
 For 46 percent of those Americans, they say Christmas is primarily a religious observation, whereas a slight majority of Americans report it being a cultural and social event.
-With a variety of cultural, social, religious, historical, economical, commercial, and other factors shaping how this holiday has evolved over the years, there are plenty of fun facts to glean about Christmas.
+With a variety of cultural, social, religious, historical, economical, commercial, and other factors shaping how this holiday has evolved over the years and the origins of items such as the popular "Merry Christmas Banner".
+Such, there are plenty of fun facts to glean about Christmas.
 Read below to uncover some neat trivia to whip out at the next Christmas party.

 1. The classic evergreen was a symbol of winter holiday long before Christmas became a holiday.